-Corps members new to teaching will have the opportunity to earn their teaching certification through a master's degree or graduate certificate track at Marian University, our university partner.
-Most corps members will be able to supplement the full cost of tuition through AmeriCorps.
-Traditionally trained corps members can pursue advanced licensure at Ball State University to support their ongoing learning and development.
+Corps members new to teaching will have the opportunity to earn their teaching certification through a master's degree at Relay Graduate School of Education, our graduate school partner.
+Traditionally trained corps members are welcome to pursue advanced licensure on their own to support ongoing learning and development.

 Becoming Certified to Teach

 Corps members who are not traditionally trained will be certified under a temporary Transition to Teaching (T2T) permit.
 You may be required to pass an Indiana CORE assessment in order to acquire this permit.
 Please do not register for any assessment before communicating with regional staff.

-The Transition to Teaching permit certifies you to be in an Indiana classroom for three years from the date that you submit your application and is non-renewable.
+The T2T permit is valid for three years from the date that you submit your application and is non-renewable.
 You will be recommended for a practitioner’s license upon teaching for two years in the classroom with the T2T permit, completion of Relay coursework, and passing both a content area exam and a pedagogy exam.
 This will be a five-year teaching license and is renewable.
 This license can also be transferred to most other states via the reciprocal license process (which varies depending on the state you are transferring to).

-You are able to submit your Transition to Teaching permit because you will be enrolled in Marian University’s master of arts in teaching (MAT) or graduate certificate program.
+You will qualify for the T2T permit because you will be enrolled in Relay Graduate School of Education's master of arts in teaching (MAT) program.
 This program is only offered to individuals who are not traditionally trained teachers (non-certified education majors).
-There is no out-of-pocket cost for this program for those who have not received an AmeriCorps award previously.
-At the end of your second year, as long as you are in good standing with Marian University, you will have earned your MAT degree or Graduate Certificate.
+There will be yet to be determined out-of-pocket cost for this program.
+As long as you maintain good standing with Relay, you will have earned your MAT degree by the end of your second year.

-Advanced licensure (master's degree options), Ball State University: Corps members who are already traditionally trained may pursue an advanced degree on their own time.
+Advanced licensure (master's degree options): Corps members who are already traditionally trained may pursue an advanced degree on their own time.
 Please contact Ryan Calvin, Managing Director of Talent, to learn more.

 Teach For America Training

-Members begin transitioning to the Indy corps through induction, a one-week introduction in late spring with programming that covers Teach For America's core tenets, values, and theory of change; initiates diversity, equity, and inclusion (DEI) training; informs on the Indy historical and education landscape; provides opportunities to connect with current corps members and alumni in various career sectors; and prepares corps members for institute.
+Members begin transitioning to the Indy corps through induction, an introduction with programming that covers Teach For America's core tenets, values, and theory of change; initiates diversity, equity, and inclusion (DEI) training; informs on the Indy historical and education landscape; provides opportunities to connect with current corps members and alumni in various career sectors; and prepares corps members for summer training.

-When they return to Indy after institute, corps members will participate in orientation, a three-day program that provides the opportunity for them to learn more about Relay, unpack their summer training experience, and prepare to apply their learning to their Indy experience.
-During this time, they'll also continue DEI training and be informed about expectations and logistics, as well as find out about their coach and coaching cohort for the year.
+Corps members will also participate in orientation through Relay and TFA that provides the opportunity for them to learn more about Relay, unpack their summer training experience, and prepare to apply their learning to their Indy experience.
+During this time corps members will continue DEI training, review expectations and logistics for the coming year, and meet their coach and coaching cohort for the year.

-Teacher impact coaches (first-year) and leadership development coaches (second-year) at Teach For America Indy provide ongoing 1:1 and small group mentorship and coaching throughout corps members' two-year commitments.
+Leadership and development coaches at TFA Indy provide ongoing 1:1 and small group mentorship and coaching throughout corps members' two-year commitments.

-In addition to Teach For America support, corps members will also receive professional development from their schools; teacher training through Marian University (if not traditionally trained) culminating in a master's degree or graduate certificate; diversity, equity, inclusion training, and vision-setting through all-corps professional development days; ongoing differentiated programming within cohorts; and optional alumni mentorship.
+In addition to support from their leadership and development coach, corps members will receive professional development from their schools; teacher training through Relay Graduate School of Education (if not traditionally trained) culminating in a master's degree; diversity, equity, inclusion training, and vision-setting through all-corps professional development days; ongoing differentiated programming within cohorts; and optional alumni mentorship.
 We strive to provide an abundance of support and development for corps members to provide an excellent education for their students and to develop as systems change leaders.